smellyboteval/smellybot/README.md

     ![Screenshot](figs/new_branch.PNG)

 ### Step2: Add a project to the fork/branch repository
-- A. Add your Java project or use the 'src-test' project
+- A. Add your Java project or download a sample project from [here](https://github.com/amalazba/src-test)
     1. Make sure you select the branch you created
     ![Screenshot](figs/select_branch.PNG)